EstebanFerreyra/TPI-Grupo4-AySO/README.md

 - To continue, you must upload the service with "docker-compose up -d" command.

+- Write "docker ps -a" in the terminal to see the ports.

+- In order to see the HTML file from our web app, you must copy the ports seen on the terminal and paste them in your local browser.

 - In case that you want to stop the ejecution to this service, you must stop it manually with the following commands:

 	- docker network rm (ID network).